wp-plugins/clean-inactive-images/README.txt

 Removes unused images from uploads folder

-* By now it checks images used in image galleries.
+* By now it ONLY checks images used in image galleries.

 Thanks to [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate)!

 == Installation ==

 1. BACKUP your database and uploads folder.
-1. Upload `clean-inactive-images.php` to the `/wp-content/plugins/` directory
+1. Upload `clean-inactive-images` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+Or download it via WordPress plugin directory.

 == Usage ==